B-UMMI/Schema_Refinery/SchemaRefinery/docs/SchemaRefinery/Modules/IdentifySpuriousGenes.rst

         (Required) Path to the directory to which files will be stored.

     -a, --allelecall-directory
-        (Required) Path to the directory that contains allele call directory that was run with --no-cleanup.
+        (Required) Path to the directory that contains allele call directory from chewBBACA that was run with --no-cleanup and --output-unclassified.

     -pnl, --possible-new-loci
         (Optional) Path to the directory that contains possible new loci.